-So we need to keep this information in perspective.
+So do keep this information in perspective.

 Occasional carrageenan may not make a great deal of difference to you.
 Nonetheless, it is important to understand the potential accumulative effect of carrageenan consumption on an already fragile digestive system.

-It could be worth avoiding this additive, and seeing if that has a positive impact on you and your IBS symptoms.
+It could be worth avoiding this additive, and seeing if that has a positive impact on your IBS symptoms.
 This additive marked as carrageenan, or as E407 in the ingredients list on products.

 2) Make your own dairy-free milk

 Another option is to make your own dairy-free almond, cashew or coconut milk.